-E-text and Achieve Free Trial: Everyone can register with Achieve and start a 14-day free trial, which includes access to the homeworks and to the textbook.
-If you have not purchased the textbook before the start of the term, I recommend signing up for the free trial, then purchasing either the loose-leaf bundle from the bookstore or the online component directly from Macmillan.
+E-text Free Trial: Everyone can register with Achieve (MacMillan's online platform for e-texts and digital homeworks) and start a 14-day free trial, which includes access to the textbook.
+If you have not purchased the textbook before the start of the term, I recommend signing up for the free trial, then purchasing either the loose-leaf bundle from the bookstore or the online version directly from Macmillan.

 Poll Everywhere: During lecture you will participate in poll questions using the Poll Everywhere response system.
 Prior to our first poll you must register your device with Poll Everywhere.
-Registration details for

-Poll Everywhere are below in the technology section.
+Registration details for Poll Everywhere are below in the technology section.
 Participation requires that you have access to a cell phone texting plan or a device that can login to the University's Wi-Fi (e.g., tablet, laptop).
 If you do not register properly, then your polls will not be counted and you will lose your poll participation grade.

-Gradescope: You will turn in problem sets using Gradescope, and you will receive grades for recitation exercises and comments on your midterms through Gradescope.
+Gradescope: You will turn in problem sets using Gradescope, and you will receive grades and comments on your midterms through Gradescope.
 Registration details for Gradescope are below in the technology section.

-Device: In order to complete Poll Everywhere questions, please bring to class a device that can log on to the University's Wi-Fi (e.g. smart phone, laptop, or tablet).
-Cell phones and laptops should be silenced during lectures and recitations.
+Device: In order to complete Poll Everywhere questions and sign in to class with UNC check in, please bring to class a device that can log on to the University's Wi-Fi (e.g. smart phone, laptop, or tablet).
+Cell phones and laptops should be silenced during lectures.
 You may use a computer during class if you feel this is the most effective way to take notes.
 However, I request that you sit on either side section of the classroom to avoid distracting your peers who choose not to use laptops.
-If you are being disruptive with technology during lecture or recitation, the TAs and I reserve the right to have you leave class, in which case you will receive a zero for any in-class polls or recitations that day.
+If you are being disruptive with technology during lecture, the TAs and I reserve the right to have you leave class, in which case you will receive a zero for any in-class polls or attendance that day.